NannyML/nannyml/docs/quick.rst

 The plots show JS-distance calculated between the reference data and each chunk for every feature.
-For **AGEP** and **RELP** one can see a mild shift starting around one-third of the analysis period and a high peak that likely corresponds to a performance drop.
+For **AGEP** and **RELP** one can see a mild shift starting around one-third of the monitored period and a high peak that likely corresponds to a performance drop.
 Around the same time, a similar peak can be noticed for **SCHL**.
 Let's check whether the shift happens at the same time as the performance drop by :ref:`showing both results in a single plot<compare_estimated_and_realized_performance>`: